Family law

 We’re proud members of Resolution, promoting a constructive approach to family law and helping families avoid unnecessary conflict.
 With offices nationwide, we offer industry-leading support wherever you are.

-Whether you're seeking sole custody, negotiating child arrangements, or protecting your parental rights, we’re on hand to help you.
+Whether you're seeking sole custody in divorce, negotiating child arrangements, or protecting your parental rights, we’re on hand to help you.

 Speak to our leading family solicitors today